MistyDaniels/web-dev-hw/project-3/readme.md

 ## Misty Daniels

 ***
+Finally finished my webpage!
+I hope!
+This section was a little easier for me to follow.
+The dropdown menues were a lot of fun to work with, though Im still having a little trouble with getting everything exactly where I want it.
+I suppose that could just take a little time and fiddling till I get into the real groove of things.
+I also really enjoyed the little side menus.
+It makes everything seem .. cleaner?
+Just gives it all a more modern film rather than just the blocky little menus I was using before.
+The padding and everything also really helped in that aspect, getting everything to flow and float better was a relief.
+Though that needs a little work and practice too!
+This was a really fun section and I learned more than I expected!

+***

 The second font, Rozha seems to be working well.
 I can actually see a good difference in them.